The-Sleepy-One/WHSTechNotes/journal.md

 # November 17, 2025
 I'm look forward for pumpkin pie and the family who is coming over.
 The joy of sharing such a delightful meal with my family brings me joy.

+# December 7, 2025
+Im using my free journal for this week.